 - Green shoots growing from the trunk base

 - D-shaped adult exit holes

-- If bark splits along the trunk of an ash tree, this is a sign of EAB damage.
+- If bark splits along the trunk of an Ash tree, this is a sign of EAB damage.
 As the larvae tunnel through the vascular layers of the tree, the wood becomes less flexible.
-The bark cracks with movement due to the newly brittle wood.
+The bark cracks with

-Another sign of EAB infestation is the presence of the Northern Flicker woodpecker.
-This brown bird pecks away at the ash tree’s bark to reach the juicy larvae inside.
+- The presence of the Northern Flicker woodpecker.
+This brown bird pecks away at the Ash tree’s bark to reach the juicy larvae inside.